-The Young Lawyers Division (YLD) of the Franklin County Bar Association (FCBA) is comprised of all lawyers who have been admitted to the practice of law for 5 years or less or who are 38 years old or younger.
+The Young Lawyers Division (YLD) of the Franklin County Bar Association (FCBA) is comprised of all lawyers who have been admitted to the practice of law for 5 years or less or who are 40 years old or younger.
 Lawyers who join the FCBA and meet the criteria automatically become members of the YLD without paying any additional dues.
 The YLD provides young lawyers with a means of gaining broader participation in bar committees, in bar activities and a way to socialize with colleagues of similar age.

-Victoria Beard in the Secretary for 2017.
+Victoria Beard is the YLD Chair for 2019.
 Ms. Beard is currently an attorney with MidPenn Legal Services under a grant from the Victims of Crime Act to provide legal services to those 60 and over who have been a victim of a crime.
 Ms. Beard is happy to be back in the area where she calls home.
 She is a graduate of Greencastle-Antrim School District and graduated from Shippensburg University.
 After graduation, Ms. Beard worked for the Franklin County Area Agency on Aging.
 In 2006, she began employment with the Commonwealth of PA as an inspector of personal care homes, ensuring compliance with state regulations by homes which take care of a vulnerable population.
 In 2010, Ms Beard became an Administrative Law Judge with the Bureau of Hearings and Appeals under the Department of Human Services conducting hearings on cases involving public benefits.
 During this time, she worked full time and attended Widener University Commonwealth earning her JD in December 2015 and subsequently passed the PA bar.
 In December 2016, she was inducted into the Franklin County Bar Association by J. Meyers.
 Ms. Beard continued as an ALJ until becoming an Attorney with MidPenn Legal Services where she continues to provide services to a vulnerable population.

 The YLD is actively involved in the Franklin County community through various projects.
 The YLD participates annually in the Heart Walk, the Race Against Poverty and in Juror Appreciation Day.
 One of the most enjoyable events sponsored by the YLD each year is Law Day, which involves a mock trial with YLD members acting as prosecutors, defense counsel, defendant(s) and witnesses and middle school students acting as jurors.